Model Context Protocol

 The server identifies the relevant positions, then traverses the capital graph to return connected entities, relationship paths, and concentration metrics.

-The MCP server is an add-on to any Real Intelligence subscription.
-Same data, same access controls, delivered through the protocol your agents already speak.
+MCP access is scoped alongside core infrastructure deployments.
+Same data layer, same access controls, delivered through the protocol your agents already speak.

-Includes authenticated server, full tool suite, typed resources, and usage within your API rate limits.
-No per-seat charges.
-Connect as many agents as your workflow requires.
+Includes authenticated server, full tool surface, schema-defined inputs, and usage aligned to engagement rate limits.
+Connect as many agents as the engagement requires.

 Connect your agents